SantapitiaRan/Indri-Indri-survey-using-LoRa-and-Raspberry-Pi/README.md

 First of all the list of requirment for this project:

 Hardware:

- -Computer x1

- -Raspberry Pi x1

- -LoRashield x2

--Arduino uno or mega x2
+Computer x1,Raspberry Pi x1,LoRashield x2,Arduino uno or mega x2,,Microphone USB x1

--Microphone USB x1

 Software :

--Audacity

--Linux

--Arduino IDE

--Python 3
+Audacity,Linux,Arduino IDE,Python 3

 Library :

 For python :

--PyAcousticID

--Numpy

--Chromaprint

--PyAudio

--Pyserial
+PyAcousticID,Numpy,Chromaprint,PyAudio,Pyserial

 For Arduino :

--LoRa
+LoRa